 When not in use this tucks away under the case.

 With the brush handle in the case, you can now charge it but connecting the charging travel case to a laptop, a wall-mounted USB socket or a suitable wall adapter.

 There is no battery in the travel case itself.

 The charging glass comes with a 100-240v power adapter.
-A 2 pin configuration this is to be connected to the power supply found in a bathroom here in the UK.
+As a 2 pin configuration, this is to be connected to the power supply found in a bathroom here in the UK.
 Some homes (mine included) are not equipped with such.
 It is possible to connect to a 3 pin socket by using an adapter.

 - Up to 100 minutes of usage time or 25 days usage based on 2 cleans a day

 - A charging glass included in the box

 - A travel case capable of charging the brush included too

 - Battery icon flashes amber/yellow when 10% or less

 - Brush beeps 6 times when no power left